Wednesday Night Programming

 UU Kids, Kindergarten – Grade 3 (6:15-7:30 pm) In UU Kids, we’ll use our UU principles as starting points for exploring values, beliefs, and what it means to be a UU.
 What does it mean to be kind and respectful and to work toward peace and justice?
 How do we live our UU principles?
 They’ll explore some of life’s “big questions” through the lens of Unitarian Universalism’s sources.
 Children will have a time for stories, art and play with their church friends!

-Our Whole Lives (OWL) Human Sexuality Curriculum, Grades K-1 (January 9- March 13) Supports parents in educating children about birth, babies, bodies and families.
+Our Whole Lives (OWL) Human Sexuality Curriculum, Grades K-1 (January 9- March 13) REGISTRATION IS CLOSED Supports parents in educating children about birth, babies, bodies and families.
 Following a Parent Meeting and Parent/Child Orientation, the 8 sessions engage children with stories, songs and activities and include a weekly HomeLink – a homework project for parents and children to do together.
 Promotes dialogue between parent and child.
 Parents/ guardians are welcome to attend class with their child from January 23-March 13, but are not required.
 They are required to stay on site during class, however.

 - Mandatory Parent Meeting: Wednesday, January 9, 2019